EnriqueDoster/project_lab_notebooks/postdoc_projects/Mannheimia_baits.md

 Current project status
 -----

+Tasks:
+  1. Run CATCH to create baits
+    * Optimize with pipeline
+    * Test various "design.py" flags
+  2. Improve specificity of baits
+    * Test kraken and/or blast to identify contaminant sequences

 - December 2019:
   * Goal: Create bait design using all 69 genomes in a single file.
   * Notes: